mvt-project/mvt/docs/android/methodology.md

 For more information, refer to the [AndroidQF project documentation](https://github.com/mvt-project/androidqf).

-## Check the device over Android Debug Bridge
+## Android Debug Bridge analysis removed

-The ability to analyze Android devices over ADB (`mvt-android check-adb`) has been removed from MVT.
+The ability to analyze Android devices directly over ADB has been removed from MVT.
+Use AndroidQF for device acquisition and `mvt-android check-androidqf` for analysis.

-See the [Android ADB documentation](./adb.md) for more information.

 ## Check an Android Backup (SMS messages)